Double Straining a Cocktail: How,

 Firstly, you don’t need to double strain every drink.
 So then, what cocktails do you need to double strain?
 Some people say you should double strain any shaken cocktail made with ice but the basic rule is that you should double strain anytime you want to keep citrus pulp, muddled mint or tiny ice pieces out of your drink.

-Ricardo ‘Rico’ Dynan – Bartender and Absolut Global Brand Ambassador – explains that when you shake drinks with Citrus Juice in a Cocktail Shaker, such as a Kamikaze or Cosmopolitan, “You create a very crisp, fresh and crunchy texture.
+Ricardo ‘Rico’ Dynan – Bartender and Absolut Global Brand Ambassador – explains that when you shake drinks with citrus juice in a cocktail shaker, such as a Kamikaze or Cosmopolitan, “You create a very crisp, fresh and crunchy texture.
 Whereas if you stir a drink, you’re going to create a much smoother velvety texture.”

 Similarly, for any drinks that consist only of alcohol without any mixer or anything else, such as a classic Martini or Negroni, you might just want to stir the drink to get a velvety texture.